geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 2. In the list of mail flow tabs across the top of the page, **rules** is already selected by default since it’s the first tab. <br/>

 	**Note:** In this section you will be presented with a variety of options to protect against emails being sent from Adatum that have sensitive information, as well as creating custom rules to prevent or track messaging-related issues from recipients in your environment.
+For the purposes of this lab, you will only update the email size restriction rule.

 3. In the menu bar that appears over the list of mail flow rules, select the **plus (+)** sign, and in the menu that appears, select **Filter messages by size.**